 Nevada City, Montana

-The first of the Western Montana ghost towns to stop in is Nevada City.
-Part of a form 14 mile long boom town in Alder Gulch, it’s now a living museum.
+The first of the Montana ghost towns to stop in is Nevada City.
+Part of a former 14 mile long boom town in Alder Gulch, it’s now a living museum and one of the coolest attractions in Montana.
 While some of the ghost town buildings in Nevada city were rescued from other parts of the boom town strip, the town maintains its history and charm.
 You can even still pan for gold and garnets.

 Staying in Nevada City, Montana

 For being a small Montana ghost town, Nevada City actually has some wonderful accommodations.
 We were quite privileged for this part of our Montana road trip.

 The Nevada City Hotel and Cabins is a collection of 1860s cabins and an original hotel building, nestled up next to the museum portion of the ghost town.
 We had a two queen bed cabin that had been nicely updated, including a very nice bathroom.
 It wasn’t at all what we expected upon seeing our 150+ year old cabin with cactus growing out of the roof.
 Super cool accommodations for a Montana road trip.
 Book the Nevada City Hotel here!